Ryanwfile/Algorithms/FreeCodeCamp/readme.md

-These algorithms follow the curriculum of Free Code Camp's algorithm exercises
+## These are my solutions to Free Code Camp's algorithm exercises